Vouchrun/docs/index.md

     details: This guide is a living document, more information will be added regularly.
     link: /docs/introduction/intro_to_LSD
   - icon:
-     src: /image/TGLogo.svg
-     width: 82
-    title: Visit our Telegram Group
-    details: Be part of the Vouch Community and stay in touch with the latest news and updates.
-    link: https://t.me/vouchrun  # - title: Introduction to LSDs
-  - icon:
       src: /image/video1.png
       width: 150
     title: Learn about Liquid Staking